foerstj/minibits/items/pumpkin/README.md

 Note: the pumpkin model/texture was made for LoA, and for some reason the texture misaligns in Vanilla.\
 To remedy this, use the Pumpkin-vanilla-fix.dsres.
 Do not use it with LoA.

+Note: the equippable pumpkin helmet was made for the Farmboy and Farmgirl model, but not for Dwarf, Skeleton or Halfgiant.\
+I've added more-or-less fitting head models.
+At least the inventory doesn't break when you try to use it.

 src: ghastley / HS LLS; foerstj / Halloween mod

 License: © 2007 Dominique Faure